skojaku/adv-net-sci/docs/lecture-note/intro/setup.md

 1. Download the notebook you want to run from the lecture note.
 2. Upload the notebook to Google Colab.

+Sometimes you might see and error like `ModuleNotFoundError: No module named 'python-igraph'`.
+In that case, you can install the missing package by `!pip install python-igraph` in the cell.

 ### Github Codespaces